mundschenk-at/wp-typography/readme.txt

 * Added CSS classes for smart fractions ("numerator", "denominator") and ordinal suffixes ("ordinal").
 * Fixed « and » spacing when French punctuation style is enabled.
 * Fixed `<title>` tag handling (no more `&shy;` and `<span>`tags).
+* [Preliminary API documentation](https://code.mundschenk.at/wp-typography/api/) has been added to the plugin website.

 = 3.2.7 - April 14, 2016 =
 * "Duplicate ID" warnings should be gone now, regardless of the installed libXML version.